Feodor struts onto the stage of theology like a peacock with borrowed feathers, parading ignorance as insight:

 “Because Mary, by faith, humility, and in righteousness, agreed with God to bear God.
 She is the faithful Theotokos.”

 Mary’s consent is indeed portrayed as faithful, but the incarnation is God’s sovereign act.
 Luke emphasizes divine initiative (“The Holy Spirit will come upon you”), not human righteousness as the decisive factor.
 The title Theotokos (“God‑bearer”) was affirmed centuries later at the Council of Ephesus (431 CE).
 It is not a biblical designation in Luke.
 To apply it here is anachronistic, importing later doctrinal language into the text.
+Exegesis asks what the text meant in its own time; doctrine asks how the church later articulated faith.
 Mary’s faith is exemplary, but the text does not elevate her to a unique ontological role beyond being chosen and favored.

 “The Greek word for ‘daily’ isn’t there in the Lord’s Prayer.
 Not even close.
 The Greek word, which doesn’t appear anywhere in all of Greek literature ‑ ALL of Ancient Greek literature ‑ but is in both Matthew and Luke, is… epiousion.”